jliang2204/DotNetCodingTest/README.md

 ## Turning the Assignment In

-Create a fork of this repository and push your changes to that repo.
-You can either share the link to that repo, or create a pull request against this repository.
+- Clone the code in this repository, and create your own personal repository to host the results.
+- Once completed, email the link to your repository if it's public, or send an invite to collaborate on the repo if it's private
+- Worst case, or if you do not wish to create a personal repository, email the solution as a zip file (with the ".zip" extension removed from the filename).